Former FBI Deputy Director Andrew McCabe fired

 SENATOR SEEKS ANSWERS ON WHY FBI WAITED WEEKS TO ACT ON WEINER LAPTOP IN CLINTON CASE

 But it wasn’t until Oct.
-27, 2016 that FBI Director Comey was briefed on the newly discovered emails — meaning McCabe kept the director in the dark for a month.
+27, 2016 that Comey was briefed on the newly discovered emails — meaning McCabe kept the director in the dark for a month.

 Horowitz is specifically investigating McCabe and whether he wanted to avoid taking action on the laptop findings until after the presidential election, in which Clinton lost to Trump.